GIScience/gis-training-resource-center/_sources/content/Module_1/en_qgis_start.md

 :::{tab-item} Visualisation

-QGIS let's you visualise geodata and create maps to communicate information.
+QGIS lets you visualise geodata and create maps to communicate information.
 It does so by assigning symbols and colours to different elements in your geodata.
 Assigning a symbology to the geodata is one of the main skills you will develop as a GIS-user and a good visualisation of data is immensely useful when communicating insights.
 You will learn how to assign symbols in [Module 4: Visualisation of Geodata and Map Making](/content/Module_4/en_qgis_map_design_I.md)